Former CIA Employee Edward Snowden Links Israel Spyware Pegasus To Khashoggi Killing

-Edward Snowden has claimed that Saudi Arabia used an Israeli spyware to target murdered journalist Jamal Khashoggi, Bloomberg reported.
+Edward Snowden claims that Saudi Arabia used an Israeli spyware to target murdered journalist Jamal Khashoggi, Bloomberg reports.

 Speaking to an audience in Tel Aviv by video conference on Tuesday, the fugitive U.S. whistleblower claimed that Saudi Arabia may have received help from Israel-based NSO Group Ltd. to track and kill Saudi critic Khashoggi at the kingdom’s consulate in Istanbul last month.